For a faster, more profitable home sale

 Indoor and outdoor lighting contains energy that we have the ability to control.
 We can soften or activate it according to our particular needs.

 Why live with harsh and ugly florescent lighting in our homes?
-(I like to refer to them as cadaver or operating room lights!)

 It should come as no surprise to learn that fluorescent lighting is just plain, bad feng shui.
 It's extremely unflattering and has been known to cause fatigue, headaches, and feelings of isolation and depression.